stackitcloud/gardener-extension-acl/README.md

 only support a single `ALLOW` rule per shoot, which is in our opinion the best trade-off to efficiently secure Kubernetes API servers.

+See [ADR02](./docs/adr/02_envoyfilter_patching.md) for a more in-depth discussion of the challenges we had.

 ## Healthchecks

 Gardener provides a [Health Check Library](https://gardener.cloud/docs/gardener/extensions/healthcheck-library/)